airsoftnorge/mundana/_posts/005_guides/2023-02-20-peltor-coms-troubleshooting.md

 title: "Peltor coms troubleshooting"
 author: "adakar"
 categories: guides
-tags: [peltor, j11, nato, pinout, troubleshooting]
+tags: [Peltor, j11, TP-120, TP120, NATO, pinout, troubleshooting]
-image: assets/images/005_guides/2023-02-21-peltor-coms-troubleshooting/heading.png
+image: assets/images/005_guides/2023-02-21-Peltor-coms-troubleshooting/heading.png
 ---

-This guide will cover the basic steps to troubleshoot and solve your peltor to radio issues.
+This guide will cover the basic steps to troubleshoot and solve your Peltor to radio issues.

 The guide is focused on the two most commonly seen issues, wiring mismatches or a need for microphone amplification.